-Current Topic: Coat Change
+Current Topic: Sweet Itch

 The spring coat change is a demanding time for horses: metabolism, skin and immune system are heavily challenged as the winter coat makes way for the summer coat.
 In this podcast, you will learn which nutrients, herbs and feeding strategies can best support your horse now, how to care for skin and coat, and how to make the transition healthy and stress-free for your horse.
 Read article